jorge-ramirez-upm/RepTate/RepTate/docs/source/developers/functionality.rst

         #insert the new button before the "MWD" button
         self.toolBar.insertAction(self.actionMWD, self.actionXY)

 #.
-The new button has been succefuly inserted into the application tool bar.
+The new button has been successfully inserted into the application tool bar.
     However, if we click on it, nothing happens because it is not linked to any action.
     We need to "wire" (connect) this new button to a "function".
     In the same file ``gui/QApplicationManager.py``, below the previous lines,